Back to Top

 The Aiki Order (Kung Fu Style Jedi)

-After studying Shimuran philosophy, he started his own school, where he taught the path of Aiki - the way of perfecting mind through the perfection of the body.
+After studying Shimuran philosophy, he started his own school, where he taught the path of Aiki - the way of perfecting the mind through perfection of the body.
 His skills in both armed and unarmed combat were legendary, but since he started the Aiki Order, he never killed anyone - until his last fight.
 The Monastery of Aiki - as his school was named - was supposedly located on a moon in a system somewhere in the Core Words.
 However, nobody was able to find it, and some historians think that Morihei's school might have been located on a ship.
 The truth is that the moon was in reality a rouge asteroid, fitted with subspace beacons and sublight drives used to direct it's trajectory.
 There is a rumor that somebody in the Outer Rim Territories has found a transceiver tuned to receive signals from the Monastery's beacon...
 Morihei died at the age of 1,120 in his final fight.
 Ushiba and his lightstaff against Darth Vader, Emperor Palpatine and 10 Dark Side Adepts.
-Ushiba maimed Darth, wounded Emperor Palpatine and killed all the Dark Side Adepts, but was finally killed by the Emperor's Force Lighting and a final stroke from Lord Vader’s lightsaber.
+Ushiba maimed Darth, wounded Emperor Palpatine and killed all the Dark Side Adepts, but was finally killed by the Emperor's Force Lighting and a final stroke from Lord Vader's lightsaber.
 Some also say that he died to allow his son to escape...

 The Aiki Jedi believe that though technology is not evil in itself, the best weapon is one's own body.
 They follow the Jedi Code very strictly, and usually wander around the galaxy helping the poor oppressed.
-One must remember that being an Aiki Jedi is not just a way of having a cool character who can defeat an entire legion of Emperor's best troops with his bare hands.
+One must remember that being an Aiki Jedi is not just a way of having a cool character who can defeat an entire legion of the Emperor's best troops with his bare hands.
 An Aiki is a person who resorts to violence only as the last resort, even more than "normal" Jedi Knights.
 Of course, the ability to disable enemies without permanently damaging them (unlike lightsaber wielding Jedi, who disable enemies by cutting their extremities off) really helps - and is more proof that your body is the best weapon you can get.

 1) A commitment to peaceful resolution of conflict whenever possible.